 - (a) Appointment of City Manager and City Attorney.
-The City Council shall appoint the City Manager and the City Attorney.
-The Assistant City Manager shall serve as the City Treasurer. - (b) Establishment of Boards and Appointment of Members.
-The Council may establish Boards, Commissions, and Committees, and by majority vote make appointments of the members of all Boards, Commissions, and Committees. - (c) Annual Evaluation of Appointed Officials.
-There should be an annual review for the City Manager and City Attorney.
+The City Council shall appoint the City Manager and the City Attorney. - (b) Establishment of Boards and Appointment of Members.
+The City Council may establish Boards, Commissions, and Committees, and by majority vote make appointments of the members of all Boards, Commissions, and Committees. - (c) Annual Evaluation of Appointed Officials.
+The City Council may annually review the City Manager and the City Attorney in accordance with their employment and/or retention agreements.

 City Council Policy Manual.
-The Policy Manual shall provide the general guidelines on how the City Council, Boards, Commissions, Committees and Staff shall conduct City business.
+This Policy Manual shall provide the general guidelines on how the City Council, Boards, Commissions, Committees and Staff shall conduct City business.